rikuf2/basic-csharp/src/content/part1/part1-4.md

 If the statement would be false, the code execution moves to the next line after the closing **}** of the code block.

-Notice, that there is no semicolon after the if-clause, as the statement does not end after the conditional part.
+<Note>There is no semicolon after the if-clause, as the statement does not end after the conditional part.</Note>

 ### Reminder of code indent